echo-air-model/echo-air-model.github.io/docs/methodology.md

 * Between 57 and 140 meters
 * Greater than 760 meters.

-The tool is capable of reading in a different ISRM, if specified by the user.
+The model is capable of reading in a different ISRM, if specified by the user.

 The units of each cell within the ISRM are micrograms per meter cubed per microgram per second, or concentration per emissions.